-The McCoy Project is a joint initiative between the University of Melbourne and Museum Victoria.
+The McCoy Project is a joint initiative between the University of Melbourne and Museums Victoria.
 It fosters innovative and high impact research projects that leverage the strengths of the two partners.

 The aims of the McCoy project are to:

-- Create an environment where scholarship based on Museum Victoria’s collections can flourish.
+- Create an environment where scholarship based on Museums Victoria’s collections can flourish.